-The GRSP or Group Registered Retirement Savings Plan is an RRSP offered by an employer as a tax-deferred retirement savings vehicle, the closest tax-deferred retirement to the U.S. 401(k) plan.
+The Group RRSP (sometimes referred to as a Group Retirement Savings Plan or GRSP) is an RRSP offered by an employer as a tax-deferred retirement savings vehicle, the closest tax-deferred retirement to the U.S. 401(k) plan.
 GRSPs are employer sponsored retirement plans offered by employers as a workplace benefit.
 The GRSP and the RRSP are very similar and you can have both as long as you don’t exceed the combined maximum contribution limits (which are the same for both types of plans).
 One advantage of a GRSP over an RRSP is that many employers match their employee’s contributions.
 This is free money and an additional return on the money you might invest in the plan.

 Differences and similarities between a GRSP and a 401(k)

 The GRSP is similar to the 401(k) plan in several ways:

 Employees can select their own investment choices from a menu of options offered by the employer.
 They will be responsible for selecting and monitoring these investment choices.